Kimiko Yo

 Kimiko Yo (余 貴美子, Yo Kimiko) is a Japanese actress.
 She was given Best Supporting Actress awards at the 2004 and the 2009 Yokohama Film Festival ceremonies.
 She won the award for best supporting actress at the 32nd and at the 33rd Japan Academy Prize for Departures and Dear Doctor respectively.

 Family

 Yo was born in Yokohama, Kanagawa Prefecture.
-Her mother is Japanese and her father, who moved to Japan for business and later founded the Hakka Association in Japan, is Hakka Taiwanese.
+Her mother is Japanese and her father is Taiwanese of Hakka descent, who moved to Japan for business and later founded the Hakka Association in Japan.